The benefits of intermittent fasting are far beyond slimming.

 What are the two types of intermittent fasting?

-- The more familiar and easier method to follow is the 16:8 diet, only eaten during the daytime.
+- The more familiar and easier method to follow is the 16:8 diet, which is only eaten during the daytime.
 (It is also essential to eat natural and unprocessed food.)

 - The second method is fasting for several days intermittently.
 This method is more challenging to perform.